SYXZyt/Astral/README.md

 ```
 and Astral will allow this as if the object has been defined as a struct, it will return true, otherwise Void which will return false.

+## Garbage Collection
+Astral features a garbage collector which means that the programmer does not have to care about allocating or deallocating memory.
+The runtime will handle all of it.
+When a variable has gone out of scope and there are no more handles (variables which are a reference to another variable) the garbage collector will flag that memory block for deallocation.
+Due to how the garbage collector functions, you may notice spikes in the memory usage.
+The garbage collector will only free memory when a certain threshold has been met and these spikes and drops can be seen.
+The rate and threshold that the GC uses is customisable for each script so more memory heavy scripts can have a more aggressive GC.

 ## Syntax
 Astral follows a simple syntax.
 A program will be made up of global variable definitions, structure definitions and functions.
 Global variables are variables which can be access anywhere within the program, regardless of scope.